 Dear Food Trucks of Little Rock:

 Hey, how’s it going?
 I know you’re busy getting ready for Saturday’s big event, the Main Street Food Truck Festival.
+But before we get into that, truck safety is a necessity and if you would like to be more safe on the road then you may want to purchase an ELD Device, you can do this checking out garmin elog reviews.
 Just hear me out for a minute or two.
 It’ll be worth it.

 I’m so glad for you that this event was successful last year.
 The Downtown Little Rock Partnership won on their bet to start this event in what has been a hit-and-miss part of town, and folks came out in droves.
 Remember?
 I sure do.

 So do all the other people who waited in long lines, often an hour or more, to get the dish of their choosing.
 In fact, many of them are just kind of meh about attending this year.
 Even my blogger friends who focus on food trucks are kind of ambivalent.
 And although the weather is supposed to be a little drizzly and cool, that’s not the real reason.
 Standing on your feet that long is hard to forget.